 The reasons you may be experiencing cloudy pool water related to chemistry and sanitization:

-Aside from inconsistent chlorination the most common culprit causing cloudy pool water is pool algae which can be caused by pool sanitation and circulation.
+Aside from inconsistent chlorination the most common culprit causing cloudy pool water is pool algae which can be caused by poor sanitation and circulation.
 If your pool is green and cloudy you can almost be sure that you have an algae issue that needs to be dealt with.
 In addition to living algae you may end up with cloudy water from dead algae that can be very difficult to remove especially if you are using a sand or cartridge filter.
 It will appear as grey or white cloudiness usually after using an algaecide or shock.

-It's isn't always easy to diagnose cloudy pool water but now that you know the most common culprits you can hopefully fix the problem without adding any sanitizer or chemicals.
+It isn't always easy to diagnose cloudy pool water but now that you know the most common culprits you can hopefully fix the problem without adding any sanitizer or chemicals.
 It's also possible that all you need is to increase chlorine production on your chlorine generator or increase the amount of time your system is running throughout the day.
 The following steps will take you through the next process if you believe your cloudy pool water is related to chemistry or filtration.

 The very first thing you should do is test your water at home using a quality pool test kit or take it to a local pool store.
 It is very common for test strips and even local pool stores to give unreliable test results.
 If you are a salt water pool owner we recommend an all in one kit that includes a reliable saline test.
-The money you spend on a good drop test pool kit is going to be worth every penny.
+The money you spend on a good drop test pool kit is going to be worth every penny down the road.

-A lack of free available chlorine could be causing the cloudy water, if there is more than 0.3 ppm difference between total available chlorine and free available chlorine it means that you have high chloramines and shock will be beneficial.
+A lack of free available chlorine could be causing the cloudy water, if there is more than 0.3 ppm difference between total available chlorine and free available chlorine it means that you have high chloramines and a shock will be beneficial.
 A good pool shock will kill chloramines and free up the chlorine in your pool but keep in mind that a shock may temporarily cloud your pool so be sure to keep your filtration running and clean until it has cleared up.

 The final basic option for cloudy pool water is to use a flocculant or floc for short.
-It is a great product if you want to clear your pool fast but it will require some time and effort on your part.
+It's a great product if you want to clear your pool fast but it will require some time and effort on your part.
 It's similar to how a clarifier works by collecting small particles together but instead of them being filtered out, they are so large and heavy that they sink to the bottom of the pool.

-As you decide which method to use to clear the cloudy pool water it's important to ensure that your filter system is working properly and stays clean throughout the process.
+As you decide which method to use to clear the cloudy pool water, it's important to ensure that your filter system is working properly and stays clean throughout the process.
 A good working filter system is absolutely key to keeping a pool crystal clear so it's always good practice to keep the filter clean and your system running at least two cycles of 8 hours every day.

 If you still aren't sure what is causing the cloudy pool water you can contact one of our experts that will get back to you within 2 -3 business days.
 Include as much information as possible including details about your pool chemistry, pool size, system, etc.